firsttris/node-red-contrib-homematic/README.md

 -d nodered/node-red-docker
 ```

-Also on the host machine:
+Also on the host machine
 ```
 cd /home/docker/node-red
 npm install node-red-contrib-homematic